huggingface/optimum/README.md

 ### Neural Compressor

-This requires to install the Neural Compressor extra by doing `pip install optimum[neural-compressor]`.
+This requires to install the Neural Compressor extra by doing `pip install optimum[neural-compressor]`

 Dynamic quantization can be applied on your model: